lsst-sitcom/sitcomtn-063/index.rst

 Summary
 =======

-Slews of 3.5 degrees usually but not always completed within 4 seconds.
-If the mount responded instantaneously to the slew command being sent, all slews would take less than 4 s.
+Slews of 3.5 degrees with elevation less than 60 degrees were completed 96% of the time.

-The jitter is usually within requirements when we check the mount encoder data and remove outlier datapoints.
-It is still unclear why these outliers are being read into the EFD.
+For the runs on March 15, 17, and 24, the jitter in the 15 seconds after the mount is in position is greater than 0.01 arcsec 32% of the time.
+This is probably due in part to errors in reading out the mount encoder data, but there may be more fundamental issues.

 There may be a ~1 Hz oscillation visible in the fast StarTracker data.
 We should look at more data and correlate with accelerometer readings to properly do the comparison.